 The objective of this Convention and Recommendation is to ensure that fishers shall have decent conditions of work on board fishing vessels with regard to minimum requirements for work on board, conditions of service, accommodation and food, occupational safety and health protection, medical care and social security.

 - raises the minimum age for work on board a fishing vessels to 16 years;

-- it fixes the maximum period of validity of a medical certificate to 2 years;
+- it fixes the maximum period of validity of a medical certificate to two years;

-- it requires the adoption of laws regarding minimum levels of crewing and defines minimum periods of daily and weekly rest for vessels remaining at sea for more than 3 days;
+- it requires the adoption of laws regarding minimum levels of crewing and defines minimum periods of daily and weekly rest for vessels remaining at sea for more than three days;

-- and finally, it incorporates port state control provisions modelled after those applicable in the shipping industry.
+- finally, it incorporates port State control provisions modelled on those applicable in the maritime sector.